Abertillery Cycle Track.

-In April 1900 the Abertillery Cycling Club was being reported as being called the Abertillery Wheelers Cycling Club, their headquarters was still in the Wilkins Coffee Tavern, Somerset Street, Abertillery.
+In April 1900 the Abertillery Cycling Club was being reported as being called the Abertillery Wheelers Cycling Club, their headquarters was still located in the Wilkins Coffee Tavern, Somerset Street, Abertillery.
 It seems the club may have adopted the name “Wheelers” during this time as it hadn’t been mentioned in reports before this date?

-In May 1900 it was reported that a Cycling Club had been officially formed for the Blaina and Nantyglo area.
+In May 1900 it was reported that a cycling club had been officially formed for the Blaina and Nantyglo area.
 It was stated that fifty members had joined.
-The following officers were elected – Mr J. S. Parsons (Captain); Mr D. Harris (Secretary); Mr T. Huggins (Deputy Secretary) and Mr John Evans (Treasurer): A Committee had been elected but no names were issued.
+The following officers were elected – Mr J. S. Parsons (Captain); Mr D. Harris (Secretary); Mr T. Huggins (Deputy Secretary) and Mr John Evans (Treasurer): A committee had been elected but no names were issued.

 On Saturday 26th May 1900 the Blaina Cycling Club’s first run was to Raglan, other runs were planned for Hereford, Llangorse, Monmouth, Newport, Cardiff, Crickhowell and the circle – Blaina to Blaina via Tredegar, Blackwood and Risca.

 In February 1901 the Blaina Cycling Club held a meeting at the Blaina Reading Institute and the following officers were elected – Mr D. Harris (Captain); Mr J. Davies (Vice Captain); Mr C. Elliot (Sub Captain); Mr D. Prichard (Secretary) and Mr J. Evans (Treasurer):